Jump to Main Content

 • What is the goal of iSTAMP?

-• We aim to provide meaningful opportunities for professional development between MLIS students and alumni, while promoting University of Washington’s goals for student retention and the iSchool’s commitment to equity, diversity and inclusion.
+• We aim to provide meaningful opportunities for professional development between MLIS students and alumni while promoting University of Washington’s goals for student retention and the iSchool’s commitment to Inclusion, Diversity, Equity, Accessibility, and Sovereignty (IDEAS).

 • What are the benefits to participants?

-• Mentorship benefits both the mentor and mentee by allowing each to learn from experiences, exchange ideas, share problems, help one another to grow professionally, further develop interpersonal skills, and give advice on career opportunities.
-Mentorship allows students to receive both academic and real-world career guidance from those already in their prospective fields, and mentors are 6 times more likely to get promotions compared to those without mentees.
+• Mentorship benefits both the mentor and mentee by allowing each to learn from each other’s experiences, exchange ideas, contemplate current issues in the field, help one another to grow professionally, further develop interpersonal skills, and share advice on career opportunities.
+Mentorship allows students to receive both academic and real-world career guidance from those already in their respective fields, and mentors are 6 times more likely to get promotions compared to those without mentees.
+Previous iSTAMP mentors expressed that their relationships with their mentees exceeded their expectations and shared appreciation for their mentees’ curiosity, insights and professionalism.
+Previous mentees said their conversations and relationships with their mentors exceeded their expectations.
+Many expressed their appreciation for their mentors' knowledge of the field, support, advice, and incorporation of Inclusion, Diversity, Equity, Access, and Sovereignty (IDEAS) values into discussion.

 • Who would I be mentoring?

-• Our program supports the Master of Library and Information Science (MLIS) program residential and online students.
+• Our program supports the Master of Library and Information Science (MLIS) program residential, online, and law students.

 • Will training be provided?